 Experiencing a personal injury can derail your life in an array of different ways, most of which are beyond your control.
 And to make matters worse, as an injured party, you likely find yourself unable to perform your regular job duties, so finances become strained at a time when you are running yourself ragged going to medical appointments and dealing with insurance companies.
 You don’t have to go it alone.
-SMA Law Group is here to help.
+SMT Legal is here to help.
 We have a long history of helping accident victims get their lives back on track in the aftermath of even the most catastrophic accidents, moving forward by holding the at-fault parties in their cases responsible for their negligence.
 As soon as possible following your personal injury, reach out to us.

 Types of Personal Injury Claims